sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/snippets.md

 environment variables.
 The values of the variables listed below are set automatically by Sublime Text.

-You can also add your own variables to provide extra information.
-These custom variables are defined in `.sublime-options` files.

 |      Variable        |                           Description                                 |
 | -------------------- | --------------------------------------------------------------------- |